 Note: JRA's Equestrian Park will be closed from December 31, 2016 until the autumn of 2022 for the facilities improvement.
-In the summer of 2020, the equestrian events in the Tokyo 2020 Olympic and Paralympic Games will be held at the park.
+In the summer of 2021, Tokyo 2020 Olympic and Paralympic Equestrian Games will be held at the park.

 RA Equestrian Park in Setagaya, Tokyo, was constructed in 1940 to promote equestrian events and for the training of prospective jockeys.
 During the 18th Olympic Games in 1964, it hosted some of the equestrian events, and at one time, the park was used for the training and education of prospective JRA jockeys.
 Today it is the center of equestrian events in Japan.